-TEMPE, AZ — On Tuesday night, the Kyrene Elementary School District's governing board will potentially vote to close up to eight schools.
+TEMPE, AZ — On Tuesday night, the Kyrene Elementary School District governing board voted to close six schools over the next two school years.

 The Kyrene District currently serves about 12,000 students in schools built to accommodate 20,000 students.
 This declining enrollment is expected to result in a nearly $7 million funding loss over the next five years, which district officials cite as the reason for the necessary cuts.

-For months now, the board has been going back and forth, tweaking the plans, and now has three different proposals to close five, six, or eight schools.
+For months now, the board has been going back and forth, tweaking the plans, and had three different proposals to consider in Tuesday night’s meeting, which included closing five, six or eight schools.

 - Kyrene de las Manitas